iamtheblackunicorn/UnicornLauncher/README.md

 # UNICORN LAUNCHER :unicorn:

-*An aesthetically-pleasing launcher for Unicorns! :unicorn:*
+*An aesthetically-pleasing launcher for unicorns! :unicorn:*

 ## About :books: